Maine Homebrewers Competition

 The 2019 Maine Homebrewers Competition is Here!

 Ladies and gentleman, start your fermenters!
-The winter of 2016-17 marks the 5th Nearly-Annual edition of the finest homebrewing competition in the great state of Maine.
+The winter of 2017-18 marks the 6th Nearly-Annual edition of the finest homebrewing competition in the great state of Maine.
 And you know what?
 The wine and mead categories are back AND we added a category for cider!
-(Check the entry form for specific rules for wine and mead entries!)
+(Check the entry form for specific rules for cider and wine/mead entries!)
 Not only will the prizes be great, but this is also a one-of-a-kind opportunity for Maine homebrewers to get judged by a panel of local beer and wine experts and receive impartial feedback!

-We will be accepting submissions - in person or by mail - beginning Monday, January 30, 2017 through Saturday, February 11 at the close of business (6pm).
+We will be accepting submissions - in person or by mail - beginning Tuesday, January 30, 2018 through Saturday, February 10 at the close of business (6pm).
 The entry fee is $10 for the first entry and $5 for each entry after that.
-The winner will be announced in early March at the Mason's Brewing Co. in Brewer.
-All entrants will receive score sheets and an optional hug from one of the judges (we're looking at you, Chris Morley) at the event!
+The winner will be announced in early March at Bangor Beer Co. in Bangor.
+All entrants will receive score sheets and an optional hug from one of the judges (we're looking at you, Jared) at the event!
 See below for full rules and timelines.

 One lucky homebrewer will have his or her beer brewed by Fogtown Brewing Co.!
 Two runners-up will receive great prize packs from local breweries and businesses!

 All the details are available in the downloadable forms, so we'll just highlight a few changes!

 Okay, just one.
 The Wine, Mead, and Cider categories have not always received sufficient interest to produce a ranking of beverages from different brewers, so this year entry fees for those categories will be refunded if we do not meet a threshold of at least five different individuals entering those categories.
 Entries will be judged and scored, with comments available as per usual, regardless of the minimum being met.

 Gotta mail your beer?